hpi-sam/digital-fuesim-manv/README.md

    Note that to not use the database you have to edit an environment variable, see the [relevant section](./backend/README.md#without-a-database).
 8. (Optional) We have a list of recommended [vscode](https://code.visualstudio.com/) extensions.
 We strongly recommend you to use them if you are developing.
 You can see them via [the `@recommended` filter in the extensions panel](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions).

+### Gotchas

+If you want the best developer experience, make sure to always install dependencies with `npm install --install-links=false`.
+The default option changed from previously `false` to `true` with version 9.

 ## Starting for development

 ### Option 1